GitFiend/cottontail-js/README.md

 # Cottontail 🐇

-DOM UI library inspired by React and 2D game engines.
+DOM UI library inspired by React and 2D games.
+This is intended for those who want to make native quality UI apps but have chosen html/css as the rendering layer for whatever reason.

-*This is a proof of concept.
-I may use this for GitFiend, but maybe a Rust or ScalaJs version.*

 Features:
 - Predictable cross-component reactive state.
-No need for prop drilling or complicated context hacks
+No need for prop drilling or complicated context hacks.
+- State management and rendering are designed as one, resulting in better performance.
 - Efficient re-rendering, supporting 120 fps.
 Cottontail only updates the components that need to be, and only once per frame
 - Just a few kilobytes of Javascript